marcocofano/excalidraw.nvim/README.md

 The plugin is still experimental!

-The plugin handles excalidraw links to local files within markdown documents.
+It handles excalidraw links to local files within markdown documents.
 It stores all files in a sensible way.
 It includes pickers to manage creation and opening of the links with the right app.

 It creates default scenes according to your setup configuration.
 You can also set up some scenes as templates.

+The plugin is close in spirit to obsidian.nvim and uses a similar albeit greatly simplified structure.
+In the desktop Obsidian app I was using an Excalidraw plugin and it was very handy for keeping my notes and drawings close.
+Although a perfect integration is probably impossible in nvim the basic workflow can be simply reproduced using Excalidraw as an installed PWA.

 ## Prerequisites

 - You need to have the excalidraw app installed as a PWA and configured as default application for .excalidraw files.
-  The plugin provides a cusom opener that tries to find the file in the link in a smarter way, even if you configure it to use relative paths.
+  The plugin provides a custom opener that tries to find the file in the link, even if you configure it to use relative paths.
 For the moment only installing it as PWA works.
 There are plans to make it work in the browser.

 ## Features

+- Opens links to .excalidraw files in the APP.
 - Create new scenes file (and possibly open it in app).
 From .md files, give it a name and it creates the scene, a link to the file and puts the cursor on the name (at the start).
 Optionally, it opens the scene with the default app.
 You can configure where to save your scenes.
 - Templates: It can open, save and reuse templates scenes.
-It Telescope pickers. vim-fzf available in the future.
+It uses Telescope pickers. vim-fzf available in the future.
+- Lists all Excalidraw scenes from the default directory in a picker.
+- Lists all links to excalidraw files in the current buffer.

 ## Usage

-If you want to configure it run the `.setup()` function.
+In order to configure the plugin, run the `.setup()` function.

 In Lazy: